 For all intents and purposes, if instead of actually choosing erase and install, you use Disk Utility, or some other formatter to erase your hard drive before installation, you will have done the same thing as an erase and install.
 Granted, there is the zeroing with a Disk Utility which is not what an Apple erase and install does, but for purposes of simplicity and clarity, make sure when discussing what you do to install that you did this, rather than erase and install or clean install.

 Another unintended side effect of an erase and install is that additional applications which were installed on the Mac initially have to be restored separately.
 With all other installation options on this page, the original applications which came with the Mac are preserved.
 To find out which original applications came with your Mac, I've constructed the Installed Applications on Mac OS X FAQ.
+Recovery partitions on 10.7 offers Disk Utility to do an erase, and then will allow you to reinstall the OS that shipped with your Mac, or the most current OS installed.
+Directions for recovery are available for Intel Macs, and M1 Macs.

 2. Restore system - restores the operating system and any applications that came with the Mac.
 Apple's Knowledgebase Article 61802, and 301486 describes several methods of restoring your system.